Where is Camp Tipsy?

 The town of Stonyford is nearby the lake.
 You might want to go there, they have a nice country store.
 Say hello to Trish.

 There are also campsites near Stonyford.
-On the other side of the lake.
+On the other side of the lake, the west side of the lake.
 By Trish.
 You are of course welcome to go there.
-We’ll be over here, on our side of the lake.
+We’ll be over here, on our side of the lake, the east side of the lake.

 What should I bring?

 - your tickets!—Print them.
 You might not have a data connection.

 - something to make a shade structure, if you like